TEALSK12/introduction-to-computer-science/lab_11.md

 <br />
 >---

-Snap is different than many other languages in another way— you run it in a web browser like Firefox or Chrome.
-The url that you can use to always get to Snap! is
+SNAP is different than many other languages in another way— you run it in a web browser like Firefox or Chrome.
+The url that you can use to always get to SNAP! is

 **http://snap.berkeley.edu/run**

 In order to save your programs, the first thing you'll need to do is make an account.
-In the snap browser window, Find the cloud-shaped button in the top toolbar on the upper left corner of the window:
+In the SNAP browser window, Find the cloud-shaped button in the top toolbar on the upper left corner of the window:

 ![](cloudButton.png)